sfeister/peridigm/doc/InstallingThirdPartyLibs.md

 ---

-* C/C++ compiler, such as [gcc](https://gcc.gnu.org/) or intel compilers
+* C/C++ compiler, such as [gcc](https://gcc.gnu.org/) or Intel's [icc](https://www.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top.html)
 * [CMake](https://cmake.org/) (used when building Trilinos and Peridigm)
-* MPI (both binaries and libraries), such as OpenMPI or MPICH (used when building HDF5, NetCDF, Trilinos, and Peridigm)
+* MPI, such as [OpenMPI](https://www.open-mpi.org/) or [MPICH](https://www.mpich.org/) (binaries and libraries are used when building HDF5, NetCDF, Trilinos, and Peridigm)
 * [BLAS](http://www.netlib.org/blas/) (used when building Trilinos)
 * [LAPACK](http://www.netlib.org/lapack/) (used when building Trilinos)
 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) (used when building Trilinos)
 * [python2](https://www.python.org/) (used only for testing purposes at the end of the build process)

 Once you have all these tools and libraries installed your system, make sure the binaries, shared libraries, and headers for these are all locatable in your default paths.
-(For example, the binaries are in your PATH, the includes are in your CPATH, and the libs are in your LD_LIBRARY_PATH).
+(For example, the binaries could be in your PATH, the headers could be in your CPATH, and the libraries could be in your LD_LIBRARY_PATH).